jester91/Azure-Architecture/README.md

   - **CON**: Feature limitation for different tiers.

 - **Azure Functions**:
-  - **PRO**: Serverless execution based on call, cost effeciency.
+  - **PRO**: Serverless execution based on call, cost efficiency.
   - **CON**: Cold start which takes some to start the code, same issue for upscaling.

 - **Azure Queue Storage**:
   - **PRO**: Scalable, cost-effective for smaller tasks.
-  - **CON**: Throughput can be limited for extreme high requests.
+  - **CON**: Throughput can be limited for extremely high requests.
 - **Azure Blob Storage**:
-  - **PRO**: Scalability, easy to scale and store large amount of unstructured data.
-Cost effective.
+  - **PRO**: Scalability, easy to scale, and store large amounts of unstructured data.
+Cost-effective.
   - **CON**: Access latency based on tier.

 - **Azure Key Vault**:
-  - **PRO**: Increase security, help to achieve compliance requirements.
+  - **PRO**: Increase security, and help to achieve compliance requirements.
   - **CON**: Complexity for key rotation.
 Automation is needed.

 ### Alternatives and Considerations:
-- **Azure Service Fabric or Kubernetes (AKS)**: Instead of Azure Functions, for applications requiring more control over the environment and persistent services, Azure Kubernetes Service (AKS) or Azure Service Fabric could be used.
+- **Azure Service Fabric or Kubernetes (AKS)**: Instead of Azure Functions, for applications requiring more control over the environment and persistent services, Azure Kubernetes Service (AKS).
 These services offer better control over containers and microservices, although they come with increased complexity in management.

 - **Azure Traffic Manager**: Instead of Azure Front Door if the application does not require advanced WAF or global routing features.
 Traffic Manager is simpler and may reduce costs but lacks some of the advanced capabilities of Front Door.

 - **Direct Use of Azure Blob Storage from the API**: Bypassing Azure Functions for certain types of file manipulations might reduce latency and complexity, though it might increase the load and complexity on the API layer.

+- **Queue Storage with Functions instead of Logic App**: This resource pair can be used to lower the cost of the infrastructure and improve the application speed.

+- **Azure Databases(pSQL or MSSQL) **: We can use relation databases to store structured data, it's usage depends on the purpose of the application.